Wonderfully fresh-tasting and versatile, Israeli salad consists of finely chopped vegetables dressed with olive oil and lemon juice.

 You can serve it for breakfast, lunch, or dinner - it truly goes with anything.
 Even the leftovers are good, provided you finish them up within a day or two.

 I grew up on this salad.
-Each night, Mom served dinner plates with a big pile of salad, a simple two-egg omelet, and a piece of rye bread topped with a fat slice of salty feta cheese.
+Each night, Mom served dinner plates with a big pile of salad, a simple two-egg omelet, and a piece of rye bread topped with a fat slice of briny feta cheese.
 That was dinner almost every night.

 My childhood dinner was nothing special.
-It was, in fact, very common.
+It was, in fact, common.
 Israelis eat their main meal at lunchtime, so dinner is often a meatless meal of an Israeli salad and eggs.
+It's a delicious and filling meal, and even now, after spending two decades in the United States, I love it.

 Jump to: